LoneStamp/a3c49944abf63abab8437658b445734f/README.md

 - ⚡ Tauri: Build smaller, faster, and more secure desktop and mobile applications with a web frontend. <a href="https://github.com/tauri-apps/tauri.git">🔗</a>
 - 🔧 Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
 This framework enables Claude to generate and manage its own tools, continuously expanding its capabilities through conversation.
 Available both as a CLI and a modern web interface. <a href="https://github.com/Doriandarko/claude-engineer.git">🔗</a>

+## Others
+- Awesome-Radar-Perception A curated list of radar datasets, detection, tracking and fusion <a href="https://github.com/ZHOUYI1023/awesome-radar-perception.git">🔗</a>